BSCO

 We are all friends of trails, so let’s try to all be friends while on the trails.

-The Big Sky Community Organization manages over 25 miles of trails that are all multi-use and multi-directional.
+The Big Sky Community Organization manages over 30 miles of trails that are all multi-use and multi-directional.
 While most of us would love to trails completely to ourselves, we will come across other trail users while out on the trail and we will need to practice good trail etiquette.
-BSCO has partnered with Outside Kind to help share best practices, principals and tips for enjoying the outdoors in our community.
-Above all else, remember to “Be Nice, Say Hi” to all other trail users.

 • Stay on the trails